fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

       (Pause .spikeball-animation-speed))
     ```

-    > ;; 3.
-Create an animation defloop that uses the variables we have just created.
+    > Thirdly - Create an animation defloop that uses the variables we have just created.
 This defloop should add 1 to our index every loop.
 It should also have a conditional statement that ensures that our index does not go above the `index-max`.
 Lastly the loop should loop every x seconds.
 X being the Animation Speed.

     ```{.clojure .annotate linenums="1"}
     (Step spiked-canonball-animation) ;; (1)